geeksforsocialchange/imok/docs/installation.md

 ### WIP: Setting up Telegram

-_Telegram support is under development, it does not yet work_

 Send `/newbot` to @BotFather and follow the instructions.
 It will give you a token to use.

 You need this token to configure IMOK to use the token to send replies